Paul F. Miller: Life and career

 After finishing high school, Miller enlisted in the U.S. Air Force and became a member of the Air Force Band.
 He was based in Wiesbaden, Germany.
 The band became a renowned touring band in Europe at the time, playing in numerous countries while Miller was a member.
-During his spare time with the band, Miller would frequently visit museums, art galleries and royal palaces in various European countries.
+During his spare time with the band, Miller would frequently visit museums, art galleries, and royal palaces in various European countries.

 Following his time in Europe, Miller enrolled in Richmond Professional Institute (RPI), later known as Virginia Commonwealth University.
-RPI was known at the time for a focus on art, which was one of the main reasons it was chosen by Miller.
+RPI was known at the time for a focus on art, which was one of the main reasons Miller chose it.
 While studying in Virginia, Miller traveled each summer to Provincetown to learn more about Abstract Expressionism.
 He studied under the well-known Abstract Expressionist, Hans Hoffman.
 While in Provincetown, Miller mixed and socialized with New York artists including Zoot Sims, Jerry Mulligan and Norman Mailer.

 On his return to RPI for his next year of study, Miller became intrigued with torch and welding.
 As he developed his skills, many commented on the accuracy of his welds and how few artists could match the flawlessness of his bronze sculptures.
-Miller went on to study a master's degree.
+Miller went on to study for a master's degree.
 Following his education, Miller moved to New York City to pursue a career in art and Abstract Expressionism.

-Shortly after arriving in New York City, Miller became the Artist-in-Residence at Stevens Institute of Technology (SIT), where he taught drawing, painting and sculpture.
+Shortly after arriving in New York City, Miller became the Artist-in-Residence at Stevens Institute of Technology (SIT), where he taught drawing, painting, and sculpture.
 In his spare time, Miller continued as a professional sculptor, videographer, and printmaker.
 For 25 years, Miller taught art and advocated exposure to it.
-He lectured on art and technology or symmetry in venues such as the New York Academy of Science, the American Society of Electrical Engineers and a national convention of metal workers and welders, whose directors wanted members to see Miller's welds, which most resembled crocheting.
+He lectured on art and technology or symmetry in venues such as the New York Academy of Science, the American Society of Electrical Engineers, and a national convention of metal workers and welders, whose directors wanted members to see Miller's welds, which most resembled crocheting.

-Miller was a consultant for collaborative sculpture workshops, a lecturer on the work of Alexander Calder, who graduated from SIT in 1919.
+Miller was a consultant for collaborative sculpture workshops and a lecturer on the work of Alexander Calder, who graduated from SIT in 1919.
 He was a judge of various art shows, including the Asian Indian Show in 1980.
 Miller was the graphic set designer for Lunar LTD Film Company.
-Miller's wall sculptures and outsized standing figures were commissioned by New York City financial institutions, churches, synagogues, the Stevens Library, Stevens Center and the private collection of Robert Graves.
+Miller's wall sculptures and outsized standing figures were commissioned by New York City financial institutions, churches, synagogues, the Stevens Library, Stevens Center, and the private collection of Robert Graves.